Aluminum Anodizing: Introduction & FAQs

-Type I - Chromic acid anodizing (actually there are also types IB (low voltage process) and 1C (chrome-free process) in recent issues of the specification)
+Type I - Chromic acid anodizing (actually there are also types IB (low voltage process) and IC (chrome-free process) in recent issues of the specification)

 Type II - Conventional "room temperature" sulfuric acid anodizing (plus a newer type IIB "thin sulfuric")

-Type III - Hardcoat anodizing, done in sulfuric acid at temperatures close to the freezing point of water.
+Type III - Hardcoat anodizing, done in sulfuric acid at approximately the freezing point of water.